chrisadkin/introduction-to-terraform/tutorial-04/README.md

-# Overview
+# Objectives

-A simple terraform configuration to demonstrate the creation of persistent volume claims with:

-- A nest map type variable
-- A loop within the main configuration file
+- Demonstrate the use a
+- Demonstrate the use of iteration within a resource to create multiple entities of a resource type

 # Usage